On the Equivalence Principle and Electrodynamics of Moving Bodies: Einstein's equations

-It is important to interpret result (\ref{stu}) properly.
-This Lagrangian describes the gravitational filed as seen locally by the charged particle with mass $m$.
-The $g_{\mu\nu}$ field is replaced by the $A_{\mu}$ using the map (\ref{metric}).
-This is still a theory of gravitational field but rewritten in terms of $A_{\mu}$ in a very particular situation.
-However, since Einstein-Hilbert action is non-renormalizable \cite{tHooft} the action (\ref{actionpr}) should also have the same issues.
+The above action describes the gravitational field as seen locally by the charged particle with mass $m$, i.e. when the $g_{\mu\nu}$ field is replaced by $A_{\mu}$ using the map (\ref{metric}).
+However, since the Einstein-Hilbert action is non-renormalizable, the action (\ref{actionpr}) should also have the same issues.
 We observe that non-renormalizability of the action (\ref{actionpr}) is guaranteed by the $(A\partial A)^2 = -AFFA$ term.
-The existence of this term is therefore expected.
-At this point we can also turn this argument around and say that gravity cannot be renormalizable because of the $(A\partial A)^2$ term in (\ref{R}).
+The existence of this term is therefore expected (at this point we can also turn this argument around and say that gravity cannot be renormalizable because of the $(A\partial A)^2$ term in (\ref{R})).

-Moreover, this term is very small compared to the $F^2$ term and becomes significant when $A_{\mu} \sim m/qk$ i.e. when the filed is strong (e.g. if we consider the Coulomb potential then the $(A\partial A)^2 $ term becomes non-negligible at distances of order $kq^2/m$ i.e. Compton wavelength times $kq^2/2\pi$).
-Therefore for weak fields we conclude that:
+Moreover, this term is very small compared to the $F^2$ term and becomes significant when $A_{\mu} \sim m/qk$, i.e. when the field is strong (e.g. if we consider the Coulomb potential then the $(A\partial A)^2 $ term becomes non-negligible at distances of order $kq^2/m$ i.e. Compton wavelength times $kq^2/2\pi$).
+Therefore for weak fields we conclude that the Einstein-Hilbert action with metric (\ref{metric}) results in (approximately) Maxwell electrodynamics in Dirac gauge $A_{\mu}A^{\mu} = const.$